Completed Projects (Statistics)

 Uncertainty in Reservoir Evaluation

-Uncertainty in Reservoir Evaluation (URE) is supported by the Norwegian Research Council and a number of petroleum companies.
-The vision is to provide creative, mathematically based solutions to recognized challenges in reservoir evaluation, and to develop methodologies for analysis of spatial and spatio-temporal phenomena.
+Uncertainty in Reservoir Evaluation (URE) was supported by the Norwegian Research Council and a number of petroleum companies.
+The vision was to provide creative, mathematically based solutions to recognized challenges in reservoir evaluation, and to develop methodologies for analysis of spatial and spatio-temporal phenomena.

 Prediction of gas and oil.
 3D figure.